-As of 1 October 2008, Michael O'Leary is no longer a member of a defined-benefit plan and is now a member of a defined-contribution plan.
-The cost of the death-in-service and disability benefits provided during the financial year is not included in the above figures.
+As of October 1, 2008, Michael O'Leary is no longer an active member of a Company defined-benefit plan.
+Michael O'Leary is now a member of a defined-contribution plan.
+The cost of the death-in-service and disability benefits provided during the accounting year is not included in the above figures.
 No pension benefits are provided for non-executive directors.
 The pension benefits set out above have been computed in accordance with Section 6.8 of the Listing Rules of the Irish Stock Exchange.
-The increases in transfer values of the accrued benefits have been calculated as at each year-end in accordance with Actuarial Standard of Practice PEN-11.
+The increases in transfer values of the accrued benefits have been calculated as at the year-end in accordance with version 1.1 of Actuarial Standard of Practice PEN-11.